 Touching liquid propane results in frostbite-like symptoms.

 Seek medical help right away.
-If the person breathed in the poison, immediately move him or her to fresh air.
+If the person breathed in the poison, immediately move them to fresh air.
 If the person does not improve rapidly after moving to fresh air, call the local emergency number (such as 911).

 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.